syedsarmadkazmi/dietdoctor/README.md

 -   **Directory Structure**: I've established a scalable directory structure for the project, making it easier to manage and navigate code files.

--   **Design Library**: Custom components have been designed as needed, with the assistance of the NativeBase design library.
+-   **Designs**: Custom components have been designed as needed, with the assistance of the NativeBase design library.

+-   **Barrel Expports**: to rollup exports from several modules into a single convenient module allowing neat import statements.

 -   **Async Storage**: Although I couldn't complete the Async Storage feature due to time constraints, I'm proficient in using it for offline user data access and caching.